|

 nagging questions concerning the Vietnam War.

-Let me digress here.
-Maybe you remember the 1954 refugee
+me digress here.
+Maybe you remember

-migration from North to South Vietnam.
+the 1954 refugee migration from North to South Vietnam.
+I was only thirteen then, and perhaps you

-the young American doctor named Tom Dooley who, newly graduated, volunteered
+upon me the image of the young American doctor named Tom Dooley who, newly

-to go to Vietnam where, from 1954 to 1955, he dedicated himself to serving
+graduated, volunteered to go to Vietnam where, from 1954 to 1955, he

-refugees in transitional tent camps in Hai Phong port, those refugees waiting
+dedicated himself to serving refugees in transitional tent camps in Hai Phong port, those refugees

-to depart for the South.
-The image
+waiting to depart for the South.
+The

-was as beautiful as that of an idol.
+image was as beautiful as that of an idol.

 His work entitled Deliver Us from Evil, published after his return to